MaxMaeder/DriveBackupV2/README.md

 # DriveBackupV2

 *This is an updated version of the unmaintained Bukkit plugin that's available [here](https://dev.bukkit.org/projects/drivebackup).
 Due to changes in the Google Drive/OneDrive APIs, that plugin no longer fully works.
-More details [here](https://github.com/MaxMaeder/DriveBackup#how-is-this-better-than-the-original-plugin).*
+Also, many features have been added.*

 ## What is this?
-Have you ever lost your world before?
+Have you ever lost your Minecraft world before?

 Maybe your hard drive died.
-Maybe you used a web hosting service that terminated without warning.
+Maybe you used a server hosting service that terminated without warning.
 Maybe you just accidentally deleted it.

-DriveBackupV2 is a plugin that aims to provide an extra layer of security to your data.
+DriveBackupV2 is a plugin that aims to provide an extra layer of security to your data by backing it up remotely.

-## What does it do?
+## Features
-- Creates and uploads backups to Google Drive, OneDrive, or a remote FTP server
+- Creates and/or uploads backups to Google Drive, OneDrive, or a remote (S)FTP server
-  - When choosing between Google Drive and OneDrive, keep in mind that OneDrive has a 10GB upload limit per file and uploads substantially slower than Google Drive.
+- Can create a backup out of any files or folders on your Minecraft server
+- Can include files and MySQL databases from external servers (such as a BungeeCord one!)
 - Deletes backups locally and remotely if they exceed a specified amount
-- Can create a backup out of any folder in the root directory
-  - If you already have a utility creating certain backups (eg. world) you can choose not to create that kind of backup and instead upload the existing ones
+- Can automatically run backups at an interval or on a schedule
+- And **much** more!

-## Setup:
+## Basic Setup
 First, download the plugin [here](https://dev.bukkit.org/projects/drivebackupv2) and copy it to the `plugins` folder on your server.
 Then, restart your server.
 Finally, follow the instructions below for the backup method of your choice.

-### FTP
-Fill in the `config.yml` with the FTP server login information.

 ### Google Drive
 Simply run `/drivebackup linkaccount googledrive` and follow the on-screen instructions.